Evolution of Hawaiian volcanoes: Erosional stage

 After the volcano becomes dormant, the forces of erosion gain control of the mountain.
 The volcano subsides into the oceanic crust due to its immense weight and loses elevation.
 Meanwhile, rain also erodes the volcano, creating deeply incised valleys.
 Coral reefs grow along the shoreline.
 The volcano becomes a skeleton of its former self.

 Kohala, Māhukona, Lānaʻi, and Waiʻanae volcanoes are examples of volcanoes in this stage of development.

 Rejuvenated stage

 After a long period of dormancy and erosion of the surface, the volcano may become active again, entering a final stage of activity called the rejuvenated stage.
 During this stage, the volcano erupts small volumes of lava very infrequently.
 These eruptions are often spread out over several millions of years.
 The composition of the lavas erupted in this stage is usually alkalic.
 The stage commonly occurs between 0.6 and 2 million years after it has entered the weathering cycle.

-Koʻolau Range, West Maui, and Kahoʻolawe volcanoes are examples of volcanoes in this stage of development.
+The Koʻolau Range and West Maui volcanoes are examples of volcanoes in this stage of development.
 Note, however, that because in this stage eruptions are very infrequent (occurring thousands or even tens of thousands of years apart), erosion is still the primary factor controlling the volcano's development.
 After this stage the volcano becomes extinct and never erupts again.